With all the talk of digital (altcoins) and Bitcoin, it is hard to even fathom the value or point of holding physical coins.

 Unable to contain my excitement at the prospect of being a couple of hundred thousand Rands richer, I rang up the number supplied at the bottom of the advert to claim my bounty.
 I had five of the coins.

 Unfortunately, the coins were worth little more than their intended 5 Rand in value because they were ‘used’.

 The company required rare coins that had been untouched and uncirculated.
-The South African Mint in 2000/2001 minted and encapsulated a few of the 5 Rand Mandela coins and sold them to a few collectors – those were now valuable and had a high demand from overseas collectors.
+The South African Mint in 2000/2001 minted and encapsulated a few of the 5 Rand Mandela coins and sold them to a few collectors.
+They are now valuable and had a high demand from overseas collectors.

 The coins are graded on an internationally guaranteed system by two recognized American firms namely NGC and PCGS.
 They work on a grading system ranging from categories such as ‘good’, ‘fine’ and ‘uncirculated’.

-Therefore, a 5 Rand coin obtained from banks and shops (such as the ones I had at the time) are classified as heavily circulated and thus only worth their printed value.
+Therefore, a 5 Rand coin obtained from banks and shops (such as the ones I had at the time) are deemed as heavily circulated.
+Therefore it is only worth the printed value.

 The near flawless coin according to the company is earmarked to break the $100 000-mark in years to come when it becomes rarer.
 “And we are yet to see a ‘proof 70’ coin,” he added.

 If that sounds impressive you will be further astounded to know that even lower grades of the coin such as the proof 66 5 Rand Mandela cost 735 Rands ($62) in 2006.
 It then commanded growth of over an astonishing 900%.

 And like our digital friend Bitcoin, it shot up to 8500 Rands ($715) within a year in that year – spurred by speculation and the knowledge of its existence and intrinsic value.